practical-python-org/Home/README.md

 # PracticalPython
-The home of Practical Pyhton on Discord
+The home of Practical Python on Discord